VDX FAQ for ILL Staff

 4. How dates and times are handled by ISO.
 (Why does the request have tomorrow’s date?)

 ISO ILL requires Greenwich Mean Time (GMT) for all date–time fields.
-VDX uses local time internally and does not do any date-time conversion for the items it receives in ISO messages.
+VDX uses Eastern Time time internally and does not do any date-time conversion for the items it receives in ISO messages.

 VDX ISO messages sent outside of UC’s VDX group follow the ISO rules and the date-time data is converted to GMT.
 This means that any requests going out from VDX after 4pm California time will be dated the following day!